reesebre82/SudokuSolver/README.md

-# SudokuSolver
+on# SudokuSolver

-SudokuSolver Verizon 0.0.1
+SudokuSolver Version 0.0.1

 C++ Program that automatically solves any Sudoku Problem in seconds.